Autumn in Switzerland: 4-Day Itinerary

 Accommodations

-Both Lucerne and Zürich have many accommodations at all price levels.
-The following hotels are in the centre of both cities:
+Both Lucerne and Zürich offer a range of accommodations at various price levels.
+Here are two centrally located hotels in both cities:

 Leave a Reply